MIDI Macros

 • As an action in a MIDI macro (nesting macros)

-• As an action in songs when opening/starting/stopping/closing actions
+• As an action in songs upon opening/starting/stopping/closing

 • As a global action when opening/starting/stopping/closing songs

-• Macros marked as favorites appear on the MIDI button in the toolbar
+• Macros marked as favorites appear in the MIDI button in the toolbar

-This way, you can define frequently used MIDI sequences, for example to turn certain effects on or off once, and then use them in many songs instead of entering the same sequence everywhere.
-This also has the advantage that you can later adjust this sequence centrally at one place.
+This allows you to define often-used MIDI sequences, for example, to turn certain effects on or off once, and then use them across many songs instead of entering the same sequence everywhere.
+This also has the advantage that you can later adjust this sequence centrally in one place.

 Tip:

-For example, it could react to a MIDI command from the keyboard and then trigger something in another MIDI-enabled device.
+For example, it could act as a translator, responding to a MIDI command from the keyboard and then triggering something on another MIDI-capable device.

 Tip:

-If you export a song that contains MIDI macros (in actions when opening or in function buttons) as a .sbk file, the MIDI macros used in it will also be exported to this .sbk file, so that the macros are also available after importing this .sbk file on the other device.
+If you export a song that contains MIDI macros (in actions upon opening or in function buttons) as a .sbk file, the MIDI macros used in it will also be exported into this .sbk file, so that the macros are also available after importing this .sbk file on the other device.

-In this way, you can also deliberately transfer MIDI macros from one device to another by creating a song, then inserting the macros, for example, in "actions on start" or in a function button, and exporting this song afterwards.
+In this way, you can intentionally transfer MIDI macros from one device to another by creating a song, then inserting the macros, for example, in "actions upon starting" or in a function button, and then exporting this song.

 If there are already macros with the same name but different content on the device where the .sbk file is imported, you will be asked whether the existing macros should be replaced or not.